Lagrangian chaos for the 2D Navier-Stokes equations driven by mildly degenerate noise: Asymptotic gradient estimate

-where \(V(u)\) denotes the super-Lyapunov function introduced in Definition \ref{superL}, it is associated with the process \(u_t\) and satisfies the super-Lyapunov property stated in Corollary \ref{SLP}. \end{theorem}
+where $C(\eta,\gamma,N_*,\mathbf{p}_{_0})>0$ is locally bounded uniformly in $\mathbf{p}_{_0}$, \(V(u)\) denotes the super-Lyapunov function introduced in Definition \ref{superL}, it is associated with the process \(u_t\) and satisfies the super-Lyapunov property stated in Corollary \ref{SLP}. \end{theorem}

-\begin{remark} From \cite[Corollary 2.10]{NS} we know that when the manifold \( M \) is compact, utilizing the super-Lyapunov property (c.f.
-Corollary \ref{SLP}) of an super-Lyapunov function enables us to translate the short-time asymptotic gradient estimate into the following long-time asymptotic gradient estimate:
+\begin{remark} It follows from \cite[Corollary 2.10]{NS} that when the manifold \( M \) is compact, utilizing the super-Lyapunov property (see Corollary \ref{SLP}) of a super-Lyapunov function enables us to translate the short-time asymptotic gradient estimate into the following long-time asymptotic gradient estimate: